 Utah is one of the most stunning states to explore in the USA that’s full of natural landmarks.
 From towering sandstone spires to thousands of naturally eroded arches to desolate salt flats that resemble a moonscape, Utah is the perfect destination for nature lovers.
 Utah is a state with impressive landmarks, including many natural landmarks within its five national parks.

-Utah is also famous for skiing and the mountains near Salt Lake City receive around 500 inches of snow each year.
-While in Utah, Salt Lake City is a treasure-trove of historic landmarks built in the 19th century when the Mormons settled here.
-These things to do in Salt Lake City are inspiring and along with a long list of famous natural landmarks in Utah to tick off your list, there’s plenty to add to your bucket list.
+Utah is also famous for skiing, and the mountains near Salt Lake City receive around 500 inches of snow each year.
+While in Utah, Salt Lake City is a treasure trove of historic landmarks built in the 19th century when the Mormons settled here.
+With a long list of famous natural landmarks in Utah to tick off your list, there’s plenty to add to your bucket list.

 - 20 Utah Landmarks

 - 2- Bonneville Salt Flats

 - 3- The Hoodoos

 - 7- Factory Butte

 - 8- Flaming Gorge

 - 10- House of Fire

 - 11- Hovenweep Castle